-These two spatial constraints indicate that the onset of the triple junction happened at a late stage when the three rift arms were already developed and the Red Sea was tectonically connected to the Gulf of Aden, far (~250 km) from the present-day triple junction (Fig. 13).
-The onset of the triple junction marks a tectonic reorganization and microplate formation.
+These two spatial constraints suggest that the onset of the triple junction occurred at a late stage when the three rift arms were already developed and the Red Sea was tectonically connected to the Gulf of Aden, ~250 km away from the present-day triple junction (Fig. 13).
+The onset of the triple junction marked a tectonic reorganization and microplate formation.
 As a result, the Gulf of Aden and the Red Sea arms are not smoothly connected to the Main Ethiopian Rift, and a vast area of diffuse and complex deformation developed within the intersection region.